acarril/acarril.github.io/_posts/2017-06-28-ssh-sripts-st3.md

 -R 52698:localhost:52698
 ```
 Alternatively, if you're using Putty to connect to your remote machine then load your session and go to the `Connection > SSH > Tunnels` category.
 Write `52698` on "Source port" and `Localhost:52698` on "Destination".
 Change the radio buttons below so that "Remote" is selected and click "Add".
 You should see something like the screenshot below once the new forwarded port is added:
+<br/><br/>
 ![](https://blog.cs.wmich.edu/wp-content/uploadsfiles/2014/10/sub5.png)
+<br/><br/>
+Be sure to save these settings into your session before connecting to the remote system.

-3. Connect to your remote server through SSH and install `rmate` by executing these commands:
+3. Install `rmate` in the remote machine by executing these commands:
 ```bash
 sudo wget -O /usr/local/bin/rmate https://raw.github.com/aurora/rmate/master/rmate
 sudo chmod a+x /usr/local/bin/rmate